Problem

 Microsoft SQL-DMO (ODBC SQLState: 42000) Error 15023: User or role ‘%s’ already exists in the current database.

-Without proper understanding and appropriate planning you may face this problem.
-You could delete and recreate the user, but you will loose all of the configured permissions.
-So a proper linking mechanism is required, so that permissions are retained.
+Without proper understanding and appropriate planning, you may face this problem.
+You could delete and recreate the user, but you will lose all of the configured permissions in the database.
+So it is necessary to have a proper linking mechanism to retain permissions.

 Before getting to the solution for this problem, it would be better to have a glance at the backend issue.
 SQL Server logins, which are stored in the master database are mapped against individual databases.
-SQL Server logins access individual databases using a database user that is mapped to the appropriate SQL Server login.
+SQL Server logins access individual databases using a database user mapped to the appropriate SQL Server login.
 There are two exceptions, the guest account and Microsoft Windows group memberships.
-The SQL Server 2005 logins on a server instance are visible in the sys.server_principals system catalog view and the sys.syslogins view.
-For SQL Server 2000 you may get SQL Server login information in sysxlogins table.
+The SQL Server logins on a server instance are visible in the sys.server_principals system catalog view and the sys.syslogins view.

-On the other hand the mapping information to a database user is stored within the database in the system table sysusers.
+On the other hand, the database user mapping information gets stored in the system table sysusers.
 It includes the name of the database user and the SID of the corresponding SQL Server login.
-The permissions of this database user are used for authorization purposes in the database.
+The permissions of this database user are for authorization purposes in the database.

-So we can say that every time we create a SQL Server login, it will be seen in the sys.server_principals system catalog view or sys.syslogins views on SQL Server 2005 or in the sysxlogins table for SQL Server 2000.
-The entries in the sysusers table of a database are linked to SQL Server logins shown in the above picture.
-This link is created through a column named SID.
+So we can say that every time we create a SQL Server login, it appears in the sys.server_principals system catalog view or sys.syslogins views on SQL Server.
+The entries in the sysusers table of a database link to SQL Server logins, shown in the above picture.
+A column named SID creates this link.

-If we move our database to another SQL Server instance through any process, the new server might or might not have the same logins and the SIDs of these logins would probably be different from the SIDs of these logins in the original server.
-What this means is that, the sysusers table in the moved database has SIDs that are not matched with the login info in the master database on this new server.
-Therefore we get orphaned users.
+If we move our database to another SQL Server instance through any process, the new server might or might not have the same logins.
+And, the SIDs of these logins would probably be different from the SIDs of these logins in the original server.
+This means that the sysusers table in the moved database has SIDs that are not matched with the login info in the master database on this new server.
+Therefore, we get orphaned users.

-As an example, I have created and configured four users with permissions in the AdventureWorks database.
-The users are TestUser1, TestUser2, TestUser3 and TestUser4.
-When I restored the backup of this database onto another SQL Server 2005 instance, although the users were present in the AdventureWorks database and the logins existed on the new server, but none of these logins had access to the newly restored database.
+As an example, I created and configured four users with permissions in the AdventureWorks database.
+The users are TestUser1, TestUser2, TestUser3, and TestUser4.
+I restored the backup of this database onto another SQL Server instance.
+The users were present in the AdventureWorks database, and the logins existed on the new server.
+However, neither login had access to the newly restored database.

-So keeping this scenario in mind, let us run some queries to see the difference between the SQL Server login SIDs (if SQL Server login is present) and database user SID for TestUser3.
+Keeping this in mind, let us run some queries.
+Let’s see the difference between the SQL Server login SIDs (if the login is present) and the database user SID for TestUser3.

 --Script to view difference in SID